johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-06-eslint-your-csharp-in-vs-code-with-roslyn-analyzers/index.md

 ## Conclusion

 There's powerful linting tools in C#, hopefully this guide has made it easier for you to surface them, control them and apply them both to VS Code and to your build.

+If there's one thing that I would love to have (and maybe it exists), it would be a way to surface the informational diagnostics that the Roslyn Analyzers display in the problems pane of VS Code _by default_ within the `dotnet build` results.
+[I've raised an issue against the repo to discuss this](https://github.com/dotnet/roslyn/issues/60620).